 And if you are wondering, my Tin Teddy Shop should be open by 1st February 2019.

-Update – The Tin Teddy Shop will now be opening in early March, I wanted to add some great new features before opening.
+Update – The Tin Teddy Shop actually opened in early March 2019, I wanted to add some great new features before opening.

 I would love to hear about your personal experiences with creating your own craft shop.
 Please do leave me a comment on the show notes on the Tin Teddy blog, or contact me via social media – just search for Tin Teddy to easily find me.